-Completing a needs assessment is the first step towards making your school a more inclusive space for LGBT students and families.
+Completing a needs assessment is the first step towards making your school a more inclusive space for LGBTQ students and families.
 Contact us and we’ll set up a meeting, go over a brief questionnaire, and provide an initial assessment.

 Garden State Equality provides consultation on federal and state law as they relate to schools and SOGI (Sexual Orientation and Gender Identity/Gender Expression).
 We can share legal expertise in this area and help you develop and audit your policies.

 LGBTQ cultural competency, legal issues and policy, and LGBTQ-inclusive curriculum.
 Topics include terminology, basics of sexual orientation and gender identity, dealing with teasing and bullying and building safe and affirming schools.
 We offer trainings for preschool through high school, and tailor our presentations to address the needs of your school district.
 Click Here to learn more about these workshops.

 Research shows that including LGBTQ people and history in your lessons is the most effective way to change school climate.
 We will work with educators from your district to develop and pilot LGBTQ-inclusive curriculum that is age and developmentally appropriate and in line with current state and federal education standards.

 Other Speaking Engagements